KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-2-body-paragraph/lorem-ipsum.md

     * To add your own text just type it in between your `<p>` tags.

     * If you want to use lorem ipsum text for now we'll use Emmet to help us quickly add this.
-Type `lorem` inside the `<p>` tags and `tab` to complete.
+Type `lorem` inside the `<p>` tags and `Tab` to complete.
 This will insert some placeholder lorem ipsum text for you.
 It should look like this:

     ![](images/lorem.png)